rachayita/OpsNotes/rust/rust.md

      let x: &dyn Foo = &Impl; // OK let y: &dyn Bar = &Impl; // error: the trait `Bar` cannot be made into an object
   ```

-- by default, generic function will work only on types that have a known size at compile time
+- by default, generic function work only on types that have a known size at compile time
   - however, you can use the following special syntax to relax this restriction:
   ``` rust

      // ?Sized i.e that is may or may not be sized